Mid-Term Review of the Medium-Term Strategy

 After reviewing different options for the types of instruments, the inception phase found that an evaluation policy instrument might be best suited to the evaluation function of the Fund.
 A recommendation by the EFC to the Board was taken over in Decision B.36/32.
 The approach to develop an evaluation policy remains consistent with evaluation instruments in use by similar climate funds and multilateral agencies.

-The inception report as well as a progress update on the review and revision of the Evaluation Framework, presented at the twenty-seventh Ethics and Finance Committee meeting in March 2021, can be found on the dedicated evaluation framework revision page.
+The inception report as well as a progress updates on the review and revision of the Evaluation Framework, presented at the twenty-seventh and twenty-eight Ethics and Finance Committee meetings in March and October 2021 respectively, can be found on the dedicated evaluation framework revision page.

 Synthesis of Adaptation Fund Final Evaluations